Chaparral 2F: Legacy

-Jim Hall and Hap Sharp's rear aerofoils preceded the ones in Formula One and provided much of their inspiration.
-The several Formula One drivers that participated in the 1967 World Sportscar Championship witnessed the performance and pace of the 2F, despite its mechanical troubles, increasing the interest in the implementation of aerodynamic features such as rear aerofoils that the 2E had initiated.
+Jim Hall and Hap Sharp's rear airfoil preceded the ones in Formula One and provided much of their inspiration.
+The several Formula One drivers that participated in the 1967 World Sportscar Championship witnessed the performance and pace of the 2F, despite its mechanical troubles, increasing the interest in the implementation of aerodynamic features such as rear airfoils that the 2E had initiated.
 The burgeoning interest was led by a desire to increase mechanical grip as Formula One engines became increasingly more powerful for the tires they raced on, and cars were approaching the limit to how much mechanical grip they could extract solely from the tires.
-A wide array of rear aerofoils appeared at the rear of several 1968 Formula One from the 1968 Belgian Grand Prix, although winglets had been trialed by Colin Chapman earlier at that year's Monaco Grand Prix.
-Throughout the season, more and more teams arrived to grand prix with wings.
-The adjustable nature of Hall and Sharp's rear wings was also similar to the current drag reduction system implemented in Formula One, where a driver at the press of a button is able to reduce their car's drag coefficient by opening the rear wing to aid in overtaking in certain zones.
+A wide array of rear airfoils appeared at the rear of several 1968 Formula One cars from the 1968 Belgian Grand Prix, although winglets had been trialed by Colin Chapman (who is credited with ushering in wings to Formula One) earlier at that year's Monaco Grand Prix.
+Throughout the season, more and more teams arrived at grand prix with wings.
+The adjustable nature of Hall and Sharp's rear wings is also similar to the drag reduction system implemented in Formula One, where a driver at the press of a button is able to reduce their car's drag coefficient by opening the rear wing to aid in overtaking in designated zones.

-As the rear aerofoils of varying designs and shapes proliferated, numerous crashes and accidents related to the wings saw the Fédération Internationale de l'Automobile step in and set limits on the size and the structural rigidity of wings.
-Jochen Rindt was one of the most vehement opponents of the wings, opposing them both on safety grounds and that they did not belong on Formula One cars.
+As the rear airfoils of varying designs and shapes proliferated, numerous crashes and accidents related to the wings saw the Fédération Internationale de l'Automobile step in and set limits on the size and the structural rigidity of wings.
+Jochen Rindt was one of the most vehement opponents of the wings, opposing them both on safety grounds and on the principle that they did not belong on Formula One cars.
 Rindt had a large shunt at the 1969 Spanish Grand Prix due to the failure of his high rear wing, suffering cuts and broken bones within his face.
-Rindt then raced in a car that was voluntarily devoid of all wing-like apparatuses for the 1970 Italian Grand Prix, where he would suffer a fatal crash during practice in his Lotus 72.
+Rindt then raced in a car that was voluntarily devoid of all wing-like devices for the 1970 Italian Grand Prix, where he would suffer a fatal crash during practice in his Lotus 72.